 This course is intended for students who will use Information Technology (IT) in the workplace.
 It is not intended for computer or systems professionals.
 The course will provide students with an introduction to the fundamentals of IT and its applications in an organizational setting.
 Students will be expected to have basic computer skills such as the ability to use a modern integrated office software package.
 Students who lack these skills will be required to take part in a skills lab.
 Topics include: Computer Hardware, Computer Software, Networking, Data Management, Uses of IT in Organizations, Development of Information Systems, Ethics and Information Technology.

-'''

-Note(s):

-Also offered through Distance Education.

-Semester:

-Usually Offered in the Winter

-Contact Hours:

-3 - 0 - 6 (Distance Learning: 0 - 0 - 9)
+Semester: Usually Offered in the Winter Term Contact Hours: 3 - 0 - 6 (Distance Learning: 0 - 0 - 9)

-Credit(s):

-'''